 Concerns: Resident Comments: Ideas: Resident Feedback: Possible early projects: 17.
 Poor access to communal gardens and railings around gardens Residents would like access to the communal gardens.
-There could be an option to have front gardens to Lower Camelford Walk with access directly off the new pedestrian path from Clarendon Road to St Mark's Road.
-The space to the south-east side of the building adjacent to Camelford Court could either become communal gardens, or be back gardens for Lower Camelford Walk and Camelford Court.
-A central park with improved play spaces could be provided adjacent to Talbot Grove House.
-Generally residents we have met support the idea of front gardens off Lower Camelford Walk, with a more traditional street-feel to the pedestrian route from Clarendon Road and St Mark's Road.
-Some residents suggested the area between Talbot Walk, Clarendon Walk and Camelford Walk should be gated, but there was mixed feedback on this idea.
+There is currently a noman's land between the pavement and the building on St Marks Road.
+There is an option to have front gardens to Lower Talbot Walk with access directly off St Marks Road.
+Gardens on the other side of the building could either become communal gardens, or become back gardens for Lower Talbot Walk.
+Generally residents we have met support the idea of front gardens off St Marks Road.
+Residents in Upper Talbot Walk would prefer the communal gardens to the west of the block to be kept communal, and be accessible only to residents.
+Some residents suggested the area between Talbot Walk, Camelford Walk and Camelford Walk should be gated, but there was mixed feedback on this idea.
+Residents would like the neighbourhood to have the same quality as nearby richer neighbourhoods in Notting Hill.
 18. Not enough benching or areas for growing in the gardens.
 There should be more benching provided in the gardens, and nice places to sit.
 There should be more areas for growing (plants, flowers and vegetables).
 The garden should be re-landscaped to provide more benching, areas for growing and improved lighting.
 Residents supported this idea.
 19. No secure bicycle storage, or storage space within the home.
 There is nowhere to store bicycles or larger items in the home such as push chairs.
 There could be an option to include bicycle storage in the new building entrances.
 Residents supported the idea of secure bicycle storage, they suggested this could also be in the basement.
 20. There are not enough spaces for young people to hang out, or the community to come together.
 There should be more spaces for young people (particularly 13-18 year olds).
 The existing basketball court is locked most of the time.
 One option is to have a small community building in the communal garden, for example in the Talbot Grove garden.
 This could hold community facilities such as a youth club, or space for the residents association to meet / residents to rent out.
 Most residents agreed a new community building should not be a priority in the refurbishment.
-Residents agreed the basketball court should be open for resident's use.
+Residents agreed the basketball court should be open for resident's use, but would like evening use controlled as it could become a noise disturbance.
 21. The basement could be put to better use.
 The basement is currently used as private storage (Safestore).
 Originally this was resident car parking.
 This could be returned to car parking or could be storage for resident-use.
 Residents currently have resident-permit street parking and are generally happy with this solution.
-Some residents would prefer the basement is returned to resident car parking.
-Other residents would prefer if the storage units could be for resident-use, accessible via the new lifts. √
+Additional storage space would be preferred.
+This could also be used for bicycle storage / refuse.